Flightplan: Filming

 Schwentke described Flightplan as a "slow boiling" thriller, where the opening is different from the faster ending parts.
 The director added that sound was used to put audiences "off-kilter".

-The art direction team had to build all the interiors and the cockpit of the fictional E-474 from scratch, basing both the interior design and layout on the Airbus A380.
+The art direction team had to build all the interiors and the cockpit of the fictional Elgin E-474 from scratch, basing both the interior design and layout on the Airbus A380, with its aircraft's classification number similar to the 747.
 The amount of dead space within the cabin, cargo and avionic areas of the E-474 did not reflect the actual amount of dead space within any aircraft.
-BE Aerospace provided various objects to "stage the scene"; "many of the interior sets used real aircraft components such as seats, gallies, etc."
+BE Aerospace provided various objects to "stage the scene"; "many of the interior sets used real aircraft components such as seats and galleys."

 To allow for varied camera angles, the set had many tracks for the camera dolly to move, and both the walls and the ceiling were built on hinges so they could easily be swung open for shooting.
 The design and colors tried to invoke the mood for each scene.
 For instance, a white room for "eerie, clinical, cold" moments, lower ceilings for claustrophobia, and wide open spaces to give no clues to the audience.
 Most exterior scenes of the E-474 involve a model one-tenth of the aircraft's actual size, with the images being subsequently enhanced through computer-generated imagery.
 The explosion in the nose involved both life sized and scaled pieces of scenery.
 A one-half scale set of the avionics area was constructed to make the explosion and fireball look bigger.

 Music

 The score for Flightplan was released September 20, 2005, on Hollywood Records.
-The music was composed and conducted by James Horner, and the disc contains eight tracks.
+The music was composed and conducted by James Horner and performed by the Hollywood Studio Symphony, and the disc contains eight tracks.
 Horner stated that film's score tried to mix the sound effects with "the emotion and drive of the music", and the instruments were picked to match the "feelings of panic" Kyle goes through.
 These included Gamelan instruments, prepared piano, and string arrangements.
 No brass instruments are used in the soundtrack.

 Reception

 Box office

-Flightplan opened at #1 in US and Canada, grossing over $24 million in its opening weekend.
+Flightplan opened at #1 in US and Canada, grossing $24.6 million in its opening weekend.
 It grossed $89,707,299 at the domestic box office and $133,680,000 overseas for a worldwide total of $223,387,299.
 It also grossed $79,270,000 on DVD rentals.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 37% based on 179 reviews, with an average rating of 5.3/10.
+On Rotten Tomatoes the film has an approval rating of 37% based on 175 reviews, with an average rating of 5.3/10.
 The site's critics consensus states: "The actors are all on key here, but as the movie progresses, tension deflates as the far-fetched plot kicks in."
-On Metacritic, it has a weighted average score of 53 out of 100 rating, based on 33 critics, indicating "mixed or average reviews".
+On Metacritic, it has a weighted average score of 53 out of 100 rating, based on 33 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade B+ on an A+ to F scale.